 University of Florida,

-Ben serves as legislative assistant to Thompson Coburn's Lobbying & Policy Group.
+Ben serves as legislative director to Thompson Coburn's Lobbying & Policy Group.
 He represents the firm's clients before Congress and the Executive Branch primarily in the areas of education, tax, and homeland security.
 Additionally, he assists his colleagues with initiatives related to telecommunications and technology.

 For all clients, Ben provides strategic counsel on mission-critical legislative priorities.
 He focuses on distilling complicated technical issues into clear, compelling briefs that identify key decision-makers, flag relevant conflicts, and discover common ground among lawmakers and policymakers.

 Previously, Ben served as a staffer to the Committee on Homeland Security under Congressman Peter King (R-NY), where he prepared members and staff for committee hearings and markups and supported the Chairman's work on Homeland Security appropriations bills.
 He also served as an executive assistant to the chairman of the Republican National Committee throughout the 2008 election cycle and during the Republican National Convention.
 Ben remains active in politics at both the local and national levels, including serving on the board of Q Street, an association of over 1,000 LGBT advocates and lobbyists.

 Although we would like to hear from you, we cannot represent you until we know that doing so will not create a conflict of interest.
 Also, we cannot treat unsolicited information as confidential.
 Accordingly, please do not send us any information about any matter that may involve you until you receive a written statement from us that we represent you (an ‘engagement letter’).